ympek/floodsar/example/README.md

 # Floodsar example

-Make sure that Floodsar was compiled without errors.
+Make sure that Floodsar was built without errors.
 Please download the required file from the repository: https://doi.org/10.34808/6nfs-6q42 to the `example` directory and unzip it therein:

 ```
 cd example